thnikk/unified-uploader/readme.md

 6. The script should now be running and asking for a number corresponding to your keypad model.
 Enter the number and you should be done!

 ## How to use (Mac)

-Under construction
+Untested (probably doesn't work.)
+If you are on this page and have a mac, please let me know and I'll find the solution.

 ## How to use (*Linux)

-Download the repository and run the shell script.
+1. Download and extract the repository.

+2. Make the shell script executable with chmod +x upload.sh

+3. Run the script.